Yogayu/DeepLearningCourse/_build/04/GradientDescent.md

 This method in mathematic is called gradient descent.
 The gradient means the slope of the ground.

 What does gradient descent have to do with our neural network?
-We want to minimize the output error of loss function, hiking down the mountain means minimizing the error!
+We want to minimize the output error of loss function, hiking down the mountain means minimizing the error.

 ### Example

-Here we still begin with this simple neural network.
+Here we still begin with a simple neural network.

 ![](img/0.png)

+The input layer has a input $x$ and the output layer has an output $y$. $t$ is the target value.

-Say the following graph shows a function where $y$ is the error, we are going to find the $w$ to minimize it.
+Say the following graph shows a function where y-axis is the error, we are going to find the right $w$ to minimize it.

 ![](img/gd1.png)